-Both the Poisson distribution and Exponential distribution are used to to model rates but the later is used when the data type is continuous.
+Both the Poisson distribution and Exponential distribution are used to to model rates but the latter is used when the data type is continuous.

-The Exponential distribution has a Poisson distribution when:
+The Exponential distribution has a Poisson distribution when the:

 If the random variable, x, has an Exponential distribution then the reciprocal (1/x) has a Poisson distribution.